top of page

 About

-Laura has performed music at countless venues including Lincoln Center, the Metropolitan Museum of Art, Joe's Pub, and has taught sacred as well as folk music across the country.
-She was a lead singer of the NY Andalus Ensemble for 5 years.
-In the theater, she has worked at the National Opera of Paris, the Venice Film Festival, La MaMa ETC, and beyond.
-As a spiritual leader, Laura has been active in developing egalitarian Sephardi practice in New York, Boston and Paris over the last five years.
+Laura has performed music at countless venues including Lincoln Center, the Metropolitan Museum of Art, Museo del Barrio, Joe’s Pub, Ramova Theater, Roulette, Three Dollar Bill, Wild Birds, Brooklyn Conservatory of Music.
+She was the lead singer of the NY Andalus Ensemble for 5 years and has toured across the US, Canada, the UK and France.
+As a cantor, Laura has been active in developing egalitarian Sephardi practice in New York for 7 years.

 bottom of page